Kings fire coach Luke Walton after 6-11 start to 3rd season

 The Sacramento Kings fired coach Luke Walton on Sunday after getting off to a disappointing start in his third season in charge.

-Walton was informed of the decision a day after a 123-105 home loss to Utah that dropped the Kings to 6-11 on the season.
+Walton was informed of the decision a day after a 123-105 home loss to Utah that dropped the Kings to 6-11 on the season after their seventh loss in eight games.

-“After a thorough evaluation of the season thus far, I decided to make a change to the head coach position,” Kings general manager Monte McNair said in a statement.
-“I want to thank Luke for his efforts and contributions to our team.”
+“We all know all of us have to be better, especially over the last two weeks,” general manager Monte McNair said.
+“We’re not meeting expectations.
+That’s not just on Luke.
+That’s on me, the rest of our coaches and players.
+Everyone acknowledges that.”

 Walton had a 68-93 record in two-plus seasons as coach, failing to get Sacramento back to the playoffs for the first time since the 2005-06 season.